foxbytehq/laravel-inertia-dataproviders/README.md

 ## Attribute Name Formatting
 The attribute name format can be configured in the configuration file by setting the `attribute_name_formatter`.
-The package ships with three formatters under the namespace `\Webfox\InertiaDataProviders\AttributeNameFormatters` but you are free to create your own.
+The package ships with three formatters under the namespace `\Foxbyte\InertiaDataProviders\AttributeNameFormatters` but you are free to create your own.

 ### AsWritten
 This is the default formatter.
 The output attribute name will be the same as the input name.